jfo/blog/source/posts/what-i-did-at-rc.md

 The first thing I remember doing was pairing with [Robert Lord](https://lord.io/) on a battleship playing [bot](https://github.com/urthbound/battleship) in Ruby for a [fight club meetup](http://www.meetup.com/Ruby-Fight-Club/events/164727382/) later that week.
 Robert was so good!
-And like, I swear to god, seventeen years old.
+And like, seventeen years old.
 I hadn't done too much pairing before RC and it was something I wanted to get a lot better at, so this was an auspicious start.
-We didn't win the contest, but if I recall correctly we came in a respectably in the middle of the pack.
+We didn't win the contest, but if I recall correctly we came in respectably in the middle of the pack.
 More importantly, it was a lot of fun, and it was the first time I went out _in public_ and looked a stranger _right in the eyes_ and told them I was a programmer.
 That was a pretty big step.